Support for dads

 Joe’s story…

 Joe was referred for counselling from our 5s to 13s befriending service.
 He had refused the dads’ support for some time as he didn’t feel ready to access it.
 He was suffering with Post Traumatic Stress Disorder and combined with other physical conditions he had found it increasingly difficult to leave his home unless it was really necessary, such as for medical appointments.
 This restriction in lifestyle had impacted greatly on his family as they were not able to spend time together out of the home.
-The counsellor agreed to meet with Joe at home to see if they could work together and they then spent several weeks meeting at home but with a clear aim to get Joe to meet his counsellor at the Friends of the Family office.
-After just 4 weeks Joe was able to drive again and he went out to the park with his children for the first time in six years!
+After just 4 sessions of counselling Joe was able to drive again and he went out to the park with his children for the first time in six years!
 Joe says, “the support has been really helpful; I didn’t think it would help as much as it has.”